 Before the quarantines started some weeks back, Souzz and I snuck in an overnight paddling trip to Hopeville Canyon in West Virginia.
 We’d run that stretch on day trips several times before, so a packrafting camping trip was a new twist in a familiar place (and a socially distant twist at that).

 On the drive up, Souzz asked if I knew anyone that had camped in the canyon before.
 I answered that I didn’t know anybody, that the run was a “known first.”
 This little fun fact added to the anticipation for me, but it made Souzz a bit anxious.
 She remembered plenty trips in the past that didn’t go exactly as planned–like the time when an escaped cow wandered through our backcountry kitchen, or when daybreak revealed a giant heap of trash next to a camp we’d found in the dark.

-Her reaction was an amusing contrast in our partnership: one of us balances adventure with sensibility, and the other unwittingly pitches tents next to garbage dumps.
+Her reaction was an amusing contrast in our partnership: she balances adventure with sensibility, and I unwittingly pitch tents next to garbage dumps.